AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 1. Name your metric.

-    We recommend a name that, at a glance, tells you what the metric is.
+    Adobe recommends a name that, at a glance, tells you what the metric is.
 For example: `Average Order Revenue`.

 1. The next step is to define what your metric does.
 Using the dropdown menus, define the metric's operation, the `operation` column, and a `date` dimension: